Retirement Income Planning

 Paying for Retirement

 In many cases, the old advice that says to max out a 401K or IRA has been shown to be harmful for retirees.
 The theory that retirees will somehow be in a lower tax bracket, or tax situation, when they retire has largely been defunct.
 After all, if you were to ask 100 of your family and friends if they believed that taxes will be lower of higher in the future, what would they all say?
-Another to ask the question is, “will the government will need more or less money in the future?”
+Another questions tob ask is, “will the government will need more or less money in the future?”

 Simply put, we believe that taxes will be higher in the future because of math.
 Our country’s balance sheet demands it.
 Therefore, deferring taxes until the future, when taxes will likely be higher, is not a sound plan.
 If an employer offers a match, it is usually advisable to take the match.
-However, investing above what is required to get the full match, or where no match is offered, is often a process of creating a tax bomb later in retirement that may be very difficult to diffuse.
-Qualified retirement plans, such as 401Ks and IRAs, are designed to maximize the amount of taxes you pay over your lifetime while offering a “teaser” that lowers your taxable income in the current year.
+However, investing above what is required to get the full match, or where no match is offered, is often a process of creating a potential tax bomb later in retirement that may be very difficult to diffuse.
+Qualified retirement plans, such as 401Ks and IRAs, are designed to maximize the amount of taxes you pay over your lifetime while offering to lowers your taxable income in the current year.

 - Do you believe the government will need more money in the future?